cicl-stanford/counterfactual_learning_cogsci2025/README.md

 - `session_data.csv`: contains session-level data, such as participant browser information and demographics.
 - `world_data.csv`: contains block-level data, such as participant exam trial responses and ground truth environment probabilities.
 - `trial_data.csv`: contains trial-level data (i.e., one row for each experience, counterfactual, or hypothetical navigation trial), such as the path taken to navigate to the goal.
+- `model_predictions.csv`: contains model predictions (one row for each models' prediction on a navigation trial, or 3 rows for each trial id), such as the predicted path taken to navigate to the goal.

 A detailed description of each column can be found in the preregistration.